• Skip to primary navigation

 Notes

-Soy curls - If you prefer a soy-free option, you can switch these out for chickpeas instead.
+Soy curls - If you prefer a soy-free option, switch these out for chickpeas.

 Vegetable broth/stock (or vegan chicken broth) - Personally I like using Go Bio!
 Vegetable Broth Powder, or if you want chicken flavoured, try Better Than Bouillon.

-Noodles - I've used the gluten free Millet & Brown Rice Ramen Noodles here but any thick noodles will work.
+Noodles - I've used Millet & Brown Rice Ramen Noodles but any thick noodles work.

-Oil-free option - simply fry the veggies in water instead of oil if you're looking to avoid it.
+Oil-free option - fry veggies in water instead of oil.
 It won't affect the taste.

 Add more liquid if reheating - as the soup has a tendency to thicken as it cools.

-How to store leftovers - Store leftover soup in the fridge in an airtight container.
-It will keep for about 3 days.
-You can also freeze it - just avoid adding the uncooked noodles until you have defrosted the soup and are reheating it so they don't fall apart.
+How to store leftovers - Store leftover soup in the fridge in an airtight container for up to 3 days.
+You can also freeze it - avoid adding uncooked noodles until you have defrosted the soup and are reheating it so they don't fall apart.

 Calories: 385kcal | Carbohydrates: 50.9g | Protein: 16.1g | Fat: 12.4g | Saturated Fat: 4.3g | Sodium: 874mg | Potassium: 1118mg | Fiber: 6g | Sugar: 5.7g | Calcium: 68mg | Iron: 4mg